joe-maitan/Tic-tac-toe-app/README.md

 ```
 C:\Users\jjmai\Documents\GitHub\Tic-tac-toe-app\frontend python3 client.py -i <hostaddress> -p <port>
 ```
+This client command will install all necessary dependencies.
 When the npm run dev is finished, you can click on the 'Network' option to be visibile to other hosts.